 When combining books for a group posting, try to post books that are similar in genre, style, or reading level.
 This will help ensure that whoever buys the books with a particular reader or group of readers in mind can use all of the books for that particular recipient.

 Related Reading: How To Make Money Using Facebook Marketplace

 There are many online used book outlets that purchase old books, and they have widely different pricing at times.
 BookScouter.com is an online platform that compares pricing for different online book buyers so you can find the best resale price for your old books.

-On their site, simply type in the ISBN for your book and you’ll see a table of pricing offers from lots of different book buying outlets.
+On their site, simply type in the ISBN for your book and you’ll see a table of pricing offers from lots of different book-buying outlets.
 BookScouter is primarily known as a textbook resale platform, but you can find pricing for lots of regular books as well.
-The site is really easy to use and definitely worth checking out to assess potential value of your old books before deciding how to dispose of them.
+The site is really easy to use and definitely worth checking out to assess the potential value of your old books before deciding how to dispose of them.